lukeswitz/AntiHunter/README.md

 **Process:**
 1. Connect your ESP32-S3 board via USB
-2. Run the flasher script
+2. Run the flasher script, follow prompts
 3. The device will reboot with AntiHunter firmware
 4. Connect to the `Antihunter` WiFi AP (password: `ouispy123`)
 5. Access the web interface at `http://192.168.4.1`